 Tgbe editor: Modify the following paragraphs in subclause 35.3.10 BSS Parameter critical update procedure as follows (#16452):

-for each reported AP affiliated with the same AP MLD as the reporting AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until th updated elements are no longer included or until the BSS Parameters Change Count subfield is (#17291)additionally incremented due to another critical update, and set to 0 otherwise(#16028).
+for each reported AP affiliated with the same AP MLD as the reporting AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, and until th updated elements are no longer included or until the BSS Parameters Change Count subfield is (#17291)additionally incremented due to another critical update, and set to 0 otherwise(#16028).

-(#16809)for each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the five elements described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is (#17291)additionally incremented due to another critical update, and set to 0 otherwise.
+(#16809)for each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is (#17291)additionally incremented due to another critical update, and set to 0 otherwise.

 9.4.2.217 Max Channel Switch Time element